ernestoyaquello/VerticalStepperForm/README.md

 	...
 }
 ```
-NOTE: You can also use the method to trigger some actions whenever a certain step is open.
+NOTE: You can also use this method to trigger some actions whenever a certain step is open.

 #####sendData()
 In this method you have to implement the sending of the data.